rezen/zap-lambda/README.md

 - invoke

 ## Todo
+- Move to using [serverless](https://serverless.com/) framework
+- Have locks for targets to ensure not running concurrent scans
 - Automate deployment to AWS
 - Have a local test environment
+- Use `zap_common.py` from main repo and replace changes with sed.
 - Custom builds for baseline|browser|api focused scans
 - Context handling
   - From s3 bucket or as event data